Doorcas/Doorcas/README.md

 ## Hi there 👋
 I'm Dorcas,
-A Tech & Innovation Enthusiast.
+Who I am: A Tech & Innovation Enthusiast.

+I'm currently working on: translating tech wholly into it's main fit: Innovation, and helping others discover their purpose in Tech also.

+What I use: React.js, Typescript, Python, Django

+I'm willing to collaborate on Projects that solve real word problems, pushing the boundaries of Tech
 <!--
 **Doorcas/Doorcas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.